benji6/moodtracker/client/src/components/pages/Blog/2023-01-02/index.md

 And lastly, I've refined the selection of charts on the page.

-I hope this makes it even easier to review the data you collect with MoodTracker.
+I hope this makes it even easier to review the things you track in MoodTracker.